faceyspacey/react-universal-component/README.md

 - `timeout` allows you to specify a maximum amount of time before the `error` component is displayed.
 The default is 15 seconds.

+- `onError` is a callback called if async imports fail.
+It does not apply to sync requires.

 - `onLoad` is a callback function that receives the *entire* module.
 It allows you to export and put to use things other than your `default` component export, like reducers, sagas, etc. E.g: `onLoad: module => store.replaceReducer({ ...otherReducers, foo: module.fooReducer })`.

-- `onError` is a callback called if async imports fail.
-It does not apply to sync requires.
+It's fired directly before the component is rendered so you can setup any reducers/etc it depends on.
+Unlike `onAfterChange`, it's only fired the first time the module is received. *Also note*: it will fire on the server, so do `if (!isServer)` if you have to.

-- `minDelay` is essentially the minimum amount of time the loading component will always show for.
+- `minDelay` is essentially the minimum amount of time the `loading` component will always show for.
 It's good for enforcing silky smooth animations, such as during a 500ms sliding transition.
 It insures the re-render won't happen until the animation is complete.
 It's often a good idea to set this to something like 300ms even if you don't have a transition, just so the loading spinner shows for an appropriate amount of time without jank.

+- `alwaysDelay` is a boolean you can set to true (*default: false*) to guarantee the `minDelay` is always used (i.e. even when components cached from previous imports and therefore synchronously and instantly required).
+This can be useful for guaranteeing animations operate as you want without having to wire up other components to perform the task. *Note: this only applies to the client when your `UniversalComponent` uses dynamic expressions to switch between multiple components.*

+- `loadingTransition` when set to `false` allows you to keep showing the current component when the `loading` component would otherwise show during transitions from one component to the next.

 ## Flushing for SSR